 Ethical hackers are hacking good guys who work with organizations to identify and address network and system vulnerabilities that could be exploited by bad guys.
 The Purdue Certified Ethical Hacker course leverages Purdue’s highly ranked cybersecurity programs and faculty and its online course design expertise to bring the students a course tailored for online learning with a definite Purdue stamp on it.

 “This course is above and beyond, really, what they can get anywhere else,” said Marcus Rogers, a cyberforensics professor in Purdue’s Department of Computer and Information Technology and executive director of the Purdue Cyber Security Education and Network Training Resource program.

 The course is open to information technology professionals in business, government, the military and other organizations with two or more years of experience, a requirement to take the Certified Ethical Hacker exam.
 Students who have graduated with a four-year degree in cybersecurity also can take the course.
-Network and security analysts, software engineers, website administrators, security auditors, security consultants, security officers, security researchers and security technicians are among those who might be interested in the course, which is GI Bill eligible.
+Network and security analysts, software engineers, website administrators, security auditors, security consultants, security officers, security researchers and security technicians are among those who might be interested in the course.

 Purdue, which has offered an in-person Certified Ethical Hacker boot camp previously, will offer two versions of the online course, one where students and instructors meet together online in sessions spread over four weeks.
 There also will be a self-paced version of the online course that doesn’t require students to attend class online at a specific time.

 Course material will cover topics that appear on the Certified Ethical Hacker exam, including an introduction to ethical hacking; threats such as malware and denial of service attacks; hijacking web servers and applications; hacking wireless networks and mobile devices; evading firewalls and other protective systems; and cryptography.